 Besides compact binary mergers, other transient GW sources that may be observed by ground-based interferometers include the core-collapse of massive stars, which are expected to emit GWs if some asymmetry is present (see Kotake et al. 2006; Ott 2009; Gossan et al. 2016 for an overview).
-The core-collapse of a massive star is accompanied by supernova (SN) emissions, starting in the ultraviolet and soft X-ray bands from the shock breakout of the stellar surface (see, e.g., Falk & Arnett 1977; Klein & Chevalier 1978; Andreoni et al. 2016; Ensman & Burrows 1992), and followed by emissions at optical and radio frequencies that typically start from days to weeks after the collapse and last for weeks up to years.
-Neutrinos are also emitted during core-collapse supernovae as confirmed on February 23, 1987 when MeV neutrinos were detected from SN 1987A in the Large Magellanic Cloud (at a distance of ~ 50 kpc) by the Kamiokande-II (Hirata et al. 1987) and the Irvine-Michigan-Brookhaven (Bionta et al. 1987) neutrino detectors, a few hours before its optical counterpart was discovered.
-In addition, GRBs and SNe are expected to produce relativistic outflows in which particles (protons and nuclei) can be accelerated and produce high-energy neutrinos by interacting with the surrounding medium and radiation (see, e.g., Murase 2018).
+The core-collapse of a massive star is accompanied by supernova (SN) emissions, starting in the ultraviolet and soft X-ray bands from the shock breakout of the stellar surface (see, e.g., Falk & Arnett 1977; Klein & Chevalier 1978; Ensman & Burrows 1992; Andreoni et al. 2016), and followed by emissions at optical and radio frequencies that typically start from days to weeks after the collapse and last for weeks up to years.
+Neutrinos are also emitted during core-collapse supernovae as confirmed on 1987 February 23 when MeV neutrinos were detected from SN 1987A in the Large Magellanic Cloud (at a

-1 The candidate LVT151012 has been confirmed as a gravitational-wave event, now called, GW151012 (Abbott et al. 2018a).
+181 The candidate LVT151012 has been confirmed as a gravitational-wave event, and is now called GW151012 (LIGO Scientific Collaboration et al. 2018).